overextended/overextended.github.io/docs/ox_inventory/Getting Started/issues.md

 If in case you wanted to edit the inventory UI you would have to build these files yourself.
 To do so please read our [_Building inventory UI_](../Guides/inventory_ui.md) guide.

+## No such export * in resource ox_inventory

+There are several likely causes for this "issue".
+- An error occurred while starting ox_inventory or one of its dependencies (e.g. ox_lib).
+- The resource trying to use the export (e.g. esx_addoninventory) is being started _before_ ox_inventory.
+- You're literally trying to call an export that does not exist, which is a you issue.

 ## Stashes / trunks are not saved at server restart

 The only supported way of doing a restart is **txAdmin scheduled restart**.